 The truth of the matter is this.
 We’ve been in this home now going on six years.
 That’s not a very long time, but somehow we feel so connected to the land and the house￼￼ itself that it just feels deserving of a name.
 Maybe it’s because of the countless hours that we’ve spent whittling ￼￼our visions onto its walls.
 Or maybe it’s because of all of the days that ended in exhaustion but accomplished so much within the grounds￼.
 We named ourselves The Homestead Kings about four years ago now, and we call it our life logo. ￼It represents us and the life that we’ve built, but for some reason the house feels like it should be separate, like its own entity. ￼￼ this house is a character in our life.
 It sees all of our trials and tribulations.
 These walls have already witnessed so much.
 They kept us safe during a hurricane￼.
 They watched over us as we nested for our first child.
 They welcomed us as we bunkered in against the pandemic.
 They stand by as I change their color or texture “I swear for the last time… at least for awhile. ” And hopefully, they’ll continue to do so.
 We’ve poured so much love into this home (and money…￼ renovations aren’t cheap!
 But mostly love 😉) and will for years to come.
 It’s a safe haven.
 It’s a sanctuary.
 It’s our home.

 This is where you come in!
 Help us name our home.
 It’s just a name for the house.
 Not the property.
-I’m going to list our ideas below with a little reason why it’s on the list by each idea.
-All will have “Cottage” in the name because we’ve turned this little ranch into the sweetest little whitewashed cottage complete with a cottage garden.
+I’m going to list our ideas below.
+We’ve turned this little ranch into the sweetest little whitewashed cottage complete with a cottage garden.
 Husband is worried it will sound like a Bed & Breakfast.
 I’m anxious to pick a name that will stand the test of time.

 Comment below with your pick or even if you have suggestions!
 Help us name our house!